 Getting the right people on your team with the right personality traits is critical for company success.
 That means finding A-players who share your vision and believe in nothing short of excellent work.
 Identifying A-players for your team all starts with the hiring process, but it also continues with growing their skills while they’re with you.

 How to find and develop A-players:

-- Ask them about when they’ve failed at work.
-Do they hold themselves accountable or blame others?
+- Ask them about when they’ve failed at work to check their accountability levels

 Before You Become a CEO, Become a Great Leader

 Just because someone is a CEO doesn’t mean they’re a great leader.
 To become a great leader, you need to develop and grow yourself long before ever stepping foot in a CEO’s office.
 First and foremost, you need to know why you want to become a CEO.
 Do you want the position because of the power, prestige, and money involved?
 Or do you want it because you want opportunities to serve others and help them reach their full potential?